Van Doorne

 General

-• Since August 2023 we have had a full-time DEI Lead, sitting directly under the board, with a considerable budget to implement the DEI strategy.
+- Since August 2023 we have a fulltime DEI Lead that heads the DEI committee.
+The DEI Lead sits right under the board, between different departments, and has a considerable budget to implement the DEI strategy and annual plan.

 DEI Strategy and Annual Plan

-In 2022 we were the first Dutch law firm to sign the Diversity Charter of the Social and Economic Council of the Netherlands (SER).
+- In 2022 we were the first Dutch law firm to sign the Diversity Charter of the Social and Economic Council of the Netherlands (SER).
 In the Charter we committed to concrete goals for ethnic minorities.
-Earlier we signed the SER Talent to the Top Charter, focused on increasing women in leadership positions.
+Earlier we signed the SER Talent to the Top Charter focused on increasing women in leadership positions.
+The commitments were translated to concrete plans to make these goals a reality.

 Founding member of DEI industry initiatives